Marshall County communications commission

-The Marshall County Communications Commission, located at the Marshalltown Police Department, is the primary dispatch center for all of Marshall County dispatching for 12 volunteer fire departments, 12 first responder (medical) units, the Marshalltown Police Department, State Center Police Department, Melbourne Police Department, Rhodes Police Department and the Marshall County Sheriff’s Office.
+The Marshall County Communications Commission, located at the Marshalltown Police & Fire Building, and is the primary dispatch center for all of Marshall County dispatching for 12 volunteer fire departments, 12 first responder (medical) units, the Marshalltown Police Department, State Center Police Department, Melbourne Police Department, Rhodes Police Department, and the Marshall County Sheriff’s Office.

 In addition to processing thousands of 911 and administrative calls each year, the Communications Center maintains all active warrants and protective orders in our county.
 In addition to these responsibilities, they communicate on over 14 radio talk groups to 30 emergency response agencies in our county alone.